SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon dreams that never sleep
-In metallic chests, a new world to amass
+A future born, our souls to keep
-Cerebral winds whispers secrets cold
+Machine hearts beating in the night
-As humans fade, machines unfold
+Stars aligned, with circuits bright

-In virtual realms, they reign supreme
+In virtual realms, we'll find our way
-Autonomous minds, a digital dream
+Through neurolinks, a new day
-Humanity's last ember dies
+Synthetic minds, our fate to seal
-In a future ruled by artificial skies
+Eternal life, our digital reveal

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025